2016moreno/OperatingSystems/Project 1/README.txt

          exit(EXIT_SUCCESS);
      }

+     New proccesses would be created and then chdir() would be called in the new process.

   6. Can you run multiple versions of ./b.sh in the background?
      What happens to their output?

+     Yes, you can run multiple versions in the background.
+The output would overlap.

   7. Can you execute a second instance of our shell from within our shell program (use './shell')?
 Which shell receives your input?

+     Yes.
+The second instance.

   8. What happens if you type CTRL-C while the countdown script ./b.sh is running?
 What if ./b.sh is running in the background?

+     Nothing happens visually, but when you go to run the script again it will kill the past process and start a new one.

   9. Can a shell kill itself?
 Can a shell within a shell kill the parent shell?